borisdayma/docs/docs/logs.md

 ## Simple Logging

-Any time you call `wandb.log` and pass in a dictionary of keys and values, the values are saved.
+Any time you call `wandb.log` and pass in a dictionary of keys and values, it will be saved as a new time step for plots in the W&B app.

 ```python
 wandb.log({'accuracy': 0.9, 'epoch': 5})